 - a) The majority of undergraduate modules award pass grades as one of: Distinction (1; the highest grade), Pass grade 2, Pass grade 3, or Pass grade 4.
-Module result grades approved for graded modules at postgraduate level are: Distinction, Merit and Pass. - b) The postgraduate modules in an Integrated Master's degree, or any postgraduate credit counted down into an undergraduate Honours Degree will have their grades converted to undergraduate grades for the purpose of classification as follows:

-Distinction (Pass 1), Merit (Pass 2) and Pass (Pass 4). - c) Not all of the credit included in your qualification will count towards your classification.
+Module result grades approved for graded modules at postgraduate level are: Distinction, Merit and Pass. - b) The postgraduate modules in an Integrated Master's degree, or any postgraduate credit "counted down" into an undergraduate Honours Degree as per Clause K2 a) ii) will have their grades converted to undergraduate grades for the purpose of classification as follows: Distinction (Pass 1), Merit (Pass 2) and Pass (Pass 4).
+Ungraded postgraduate level credit will count in classification as pass grade 4.